Elderly care: Promoting independence

 A study done by Langer and Rodin in 1976, investigated what the impacts could be if nursing home residents are given more responsibility in different daily activities, and more choices, compared if those responsibilities given to the nursing home staff.
 Residents in the nursing home were split into two different groups.
 One group of elderly residents was given more responsibility in their choices, and their day-to-day activities than the other group.
 This involved differences such as having the hospital administrator talked separately to the two groups.
 The group that was more responsibility induced was given a talk emphasizing their responsibility for themselves, while the talk given to the second group emphasized the responsibility of the nursing staff in taking care of the elderly residents.
 Another difference between the two groups is that both groups were given a plant.
 The group that was more responsibility induced was told they there were responsible for watering the plant each day while, the second group was told that the nursing staff was responsible for watering the plant.
 Results from this study indicated that the group that was more responsibility induced became more active, reported being happier, and increased alertness and they showed increased behavioral involvement in activities such as socializing, participation, and attendance in the nursing home activities such the nursing home's movie nights.
 They also showed higher health and mood which also declined more slowly than the previous group over time.
 It is also noted that these long-term benefits were most likely obtained because the treatment was not directed toward one single behavior or stimulus condition.

 Elderly-friendly interior design plays a vital role in promoting independence among the elderly.
 The integration of Internet of Things (IoT) in smart homes provides a remote monitoring system to keep track of the daily activities of the elderly.
 Thus adults can live on their own confidently knowing that a feedback alarm will be sent to their caregivers immediately in case of an emergency.
-This not only allows the aging population to maintain their independence and confidenc, but also brings peace of mind to their friends and family.
+This not only allows the aging population to maintain their independence and confidence, but also brings peace of mind to their friends and family.